 - Check out the Reviews and see what others have to say about using the plugin.

 - Look at the plugin support forum to see what kinds of issues others are having and whether or not the developer is responding to issues and how promptly the response if provided.

-Another important way to prevent vulnerabilities is to keep your WordPress version up to date.
+Did you update when the most recent WordPress update came out?Another important way to prevent vulnerabilities is to keep your WordPress version up to date.
 WordPress 5.0 released in December 2018.
 Because it was a major release, your WordPress software did not update automatically as it does for incremental updates.
 [Read more about automatic updates.]
 Now we are at 5.6.2 WordPress version.
 Did you update when 5.0 was released?
 As of March 2020 slightly more than 20% of WordPress sites are running on versions older than 5.0.
 If you did, then you have also recently received updates to the incremental updates.
 If you never updated your website to WordPress 5.0, you should do so very soon.

 Ensure your PHP version is supported and secureIf you are running on WordPress, the critical software underlying it is PHP.
 Versions older than 7.3 are no longer supported and are vulnerable.
 PHP is a scripting language that allows your website to be built with the data from your database.
 It is fundamental to WordPress and allows WordPress to function.

+Each release branch of PHP is fully supported for two years from its initial stable release.
+During this period, bugs and security issues that have been reported are fixed and are released in regular point releases.
 After this two year period of active support, each branch is then supported for an additional year for critical security issues only.
 Releases during this period are made on an as-needed basis: there may be multiple point releases, or none, depending on the number of reports.